 The Company invests its cash equivalents primarily in money market mutual funds.
 Cash equivalents are maintained with high quality institutions, the composition and maturities of which are regularly monitored by management.
-The Company had \$0.4 million of Federal Deposit Insurance Corporation insured cash and cash equivalents at April 2, 2011.
+The Company had \$4.4 million of Federal Deposit Insurance Corporation and Securities Investor Protection Corporation insured cash and cash equivalents at March 31, 2012.
 Investments in marketable securities are generally in high-credit quality debt instruments.
 Such investments are made only in instruments issued or enhanced by high-quality institutions.
-The Company has not incurred any credit risk losses related to these investments.
+The Company has not incurred any credit losses related to these investments.

 The Company's trade accounts receivable are primarily derived from sales to OEMs in the computer industry.
 The Company performs credit evaluations of its customers' financial condition and limits the amount of credit extended when deemed necessary, but generally requires no collateral.
-The Company believes that the concentration of credit risk in its trade receivables is moderated by its credit evaluation process, relatively short collection terms, the high level of credit worthiness of its customers (see Note 3), and foreign credit insurance.
+The Company believes that the concentration of credit risk in its trade receivables is moderated by its credit evaluation process, relatively short collection terms, the high level of credit worthiness of its customers (see Note 3), foreign credit insurance and letters of credit issued on the Company's behalf.
 Reserves are maintained for potential credit losses, and such losses historically have not been significant and have been within management's expectations.